common-workflow-language/cwltool/README.rst

 Running tests locally
 ---------------------

--  Running unnittests ``(/tests)``:
+-  Running basic tests ``(/tests)``:

 .. code:: bash

     python setup.py test

--  Running conformance tests:
+-  Running the entire suite of CWL conformance tests:

-The conformance tests are intended to test feature coverage of a CWL implementation.
-It uses the module “cwltool.cwltest” from the cwltool reference implementation.
+The GitHub repostiory for the CWL specifications contains a script that tests a CWL implementation against a wide array of valid CWL files using the [cwltest](https://github.com/common-workflow-language/cwltest) program

-These tests can be found in the Common Workflow Language Specification repository at https://github.com/common-workflow-language/common-workflow-language/blob/master/CONFORMANCE_TESTS.md
+Instructions for running these tests can be found in the Common Workflow Language Specification repository at https://github.com/common-workflow-language/common-workflow-language/blob/master/CONFORMANCE_TESTS.md

 Run on the command line
 -----------------------